Baanaaana/ha-blueprint/README.md

 # Home Assistant Blueprints

-A collection of blueprints for Home Assistant automations.
+A collection of blueprints for Home Assistant automations for IKEA remotes.

 ## Blueprints

 ### Switch - IKEA STYRBAR - four button remote

-This blueprint allows you to control your home with an IKEA STYRBAR remote (model E2001/E2002) using the ZHA integration.
+This blueprint allows you to control your home with an IKEA STYRBAR remote using ZHA or MQTT integration.
 Each button on the remote (up, down, left, and right) can be configured with both short press and long press actions.

 #### Features
 - Configure actions for all 8 possible button combinations: